 International Baccalaureate Diploma Programme

-Curie offers a rigorous International Baccalaureate (IB) Diploma Programme to help academically qualified students gain a valuable competitive edge for admission to college.
+Curie offers the International Baccalaureate (IB) Diploma Programme to help academically qualified students gain a valuable competitive edge for admission to college.
 Offered in grades 11 and 12, this comprehensive, two-year college preparatory curriculum helps students develop the critical thinking skills and knowledge needed to excel academically after graduation.
-At the end of grades 11 and 12, students sit for world-wide IB examinations.
-Based on their exam and other assessment scores, students may be awarded university credit for their IB course work at Curie.
+Throughout the two year program, students complete several IB required assessments for each course, and at the end of grades 11 and 12, students sit for world-wide IB examinations.
+Based on their exam and other IB assessment scores, students may be awarded university credit for their IB course work at Curie.
 Each university has its own policy regarding credit awarded for IB scores.
-Students also take several AP courses during their four years at Curie.
+Students also take AP courses and sit for several AP examinations during their four years at Curie.

 To prepare for the IB Diploma Programme, freshmen and sophomores enroll in honors and Advanced Placement courses.
 Once students begin the IB Diploma Programme (grades 11 and 12), they take seven university level courses per year in the following subjects:

 - English and World Literature